 The color palette on the E7P was exceptional; its wide color gamut capability delivered beautifully rich, bold and dynamic colors.
-These colors were very accurate and natural in presence.
+These colors were very accurate and natural in their presence.
 The TV’s great contrast range added very good dynamic punch and realism to overall color reproduction.

-In general, the E7P produced very smooth and natural images that contained abundant detail and clarity, and revealed very good image depth on wide open shots.
+In general, the E7P produced very smooth and natural images that contained abundant detail and clarity and revealed very good image depth on wide-open shots.

 HDR images delivered the best picture quality on this set; the extreme contrast range shown on this display was very evident in the peak brightness I saw in bright highlights within a particular image while at the same time producing the darker areas of the image with great separation between the two brighter and darker contrast variations.
-This all added up to a very dynamic a punchy picture image which made for a very engaging viewing experience.
+This all added up to a very dynamic and punchy picture image which made for a very engaging viewing experience.

 As expected the E7P had excellent black screen uniformity; on a completely black screen, the image was a very deep and solid black without a hint of any light bleed or clouding which is of course not possible with OLED’s self-illuminating pixel element structure, because the OLEDs are totally turned off and emit no light when displaying a true black image.

-Side angle viewing is great on OLED TVs, and was very evident on this display with no dimming or contrast loss when viewed at very wide angles.
+Side angle viewing is great on OLED TVs and was very evident on this display with no dimming or contrast loss when viewed at very wide angles.
 Additionally, color saturation remained almost unchanged when viewing the TV at wide angles.

 The sound quality from the 4.2 channel speaker system was above average for what I’m used to hearing from your typical flat panel TV.
 The sound was more open and spacious and a bit more full-bodied and had decent separation among the audio elements within the sound field.
-Bass output however, was very limited with no real impact or punch.
+Bass output, however, was very limited with no real impact or punch.

 OLED TVs produce the finest picture images of all current and past TV technologies in my opinion.
-The contrast rich images provided by LG’s E7P were bold, rich and dynamic with a deep sense of natural realism.
+The contrast-rich images provided by LG’s E7P were bold, rich and dynamic with a deep sense of natural realism.

 That being said, the E7P’s images will not be perfect and may suffer some brightness level limitations during certain very bright content due to the TV’s ABL (Automatic Brightness Limiter).
-This however, was not an issue with the content I viewed.
+This, however, was not an issue with the content I viewed.

-If you are interested in purchasing an OLED TV, but find the price of the E7 is cost prohibitive, then you should check out one of LG’s lower cost models from the C7 and B7 series which deliver similar high quality picture images.
+If you are interested in purchasing an OLED TV, but find the price of the E7 is cost-prohibitive, then you should check out one of LG’s lower-cost models from the C7 and B7 series which deliver similar high-quality picture images.